 8 Per Berkeley Division Regulation A207.B.
-(Grade Appeals: Appeal of Grades in Courses and Examinations), "When no such association exists, students shall be appointed by the ASUC or the Graduate Assembly.
-(Student members must have passed courses or an examination in the unit(s) at least at the level of the disputed course or examination, and have been in residence for at least one year.)"
+(Grade Appeals: Appeal of Grades in Courses and Examinations), "When no such association exists, students shall be requested by the ASUC or the Graduate Assembly.
+(Student members must have passed courses or an examination in the unit(s) at least at the level of the disputed course or examination, cannot be a member of this committee; if the instructor of record is the standing grievance committee chair, the department chair will appoint another faculty member to chair the ad hoc grievance committee.
+The grievance committee chair is a regular voting member of this committee.